MMMU: A Massive Multi-discipline Multimodal Understanding and Reasoning Benchmark for Expert AGI: Introduction

 To this end, we introduce \dataset: a comprehensive benchmark designed for college-level multi-discipline multimodal understanding and reasoning.
 It features problems sourced from college exams, quizzes, and textbooks spanning six common disciplines: Art \& Design, Business, Science, Health \& Medicine, Humanities \& Social Science, and Tech \& Engineering. \dataset consists of $\mathbf{11.5}$K carefully selected multimodal questions, which cover $\mathbf{\subjects}$ diverse subjects and $\fields$ subfields, thus meeting the \textbf{breadth} goal.
 Moreover, many problems within \dataset require expert-level reasoning, such as applying ``Fourier Transform'' or ``Equilibrium Theory'' to derive the solution, thus meeting the \textbf{depth} goal. \dataset also presents two unique challenges absent in current benchmarks (\autoref{fig:teaser}).
 Firstly, it covers diverse image formats, from visual scenes like photographs and paintings to diagrams and tables, testing the perceptual capabilities of LMMs.
 Secondly, \dataset features interleaved text-image inputs.
 A model needs to jointly understand the images and text, which often requires recalling deep subject knowledge, and conducting complex reasoning based on the understanding and knowledge to reach a solution.

-We evaluate \num{14} open-source LMMs as well as GPT-4V(ision)~\citep{openai2023gpt4v}, which represents the best proprietary LMM, on \dataset.
+We evaluate \num{28} open-source LMMs as well as the advanced proprietary LMMs such as GPT-4V(ision)~\citep{openai2023gpt4v} on \dataset.
 Our key findings are summarized as follows: \begin{itemize} \item \dataset presents significant challenges; notably, GPT-4V only achieves an accuracy of \num{55.7}\%, indicating substantial room for improvement. \item There is a pronounced disparity in performance between open-source LMMs and GPT-4V.
 The highest-performing open-source models, such as BLIP2-FLAN-T5-XXL and LLaVA-1.5, achieve approximately \num{34}\% in accuracy. \item LLMs augmented with optical character recognition (OCR) or generated captions do not see notable improvement, indicating that \dataset necessitates deeper joint interpretation of images and text. \item In disciplines such as Art \& Design and Humanities \& Social Science, where visual data is less complex, models exhibit higher performance.
 In contrast, Business, Science, Health \& Medicine, and Tech \& Engineering, which present more complex visual data and require intricate reasoning, see relatively lower model performance. \item Our error analysis on \num{150} error cases of GPT-4V reveals that \num{35}\% of errors are perceptual, \num{29}\% stem from a lack of knowledge, and \num{26}\% are due to flaws in the reasoning process.
 These findings underscore the challenges of the \dataset benchmark and point towards areas needing further research and model enhancement. \end{itemize}

 Our aim with \dataset is to push the boundaries of what LMMs can achieve.
 We believe it will prove instrumental in developing next-generation multimodal foundation models and monitoring the progress towards Expert AGI.
 We shall caution that \dataset is not a \textit{sufficient} test for Expert AGI, as per the definition~\citep{Morris2023-ta}, because there lacks a direct mapping between performance on \dataset and ``90th percentile of skilled adults,'' nor are college exams the only tasks an AGI shall tackle.
 However, we believe it should be \textit{necessary} for an Expert AGI to achieve strong performance on \dataset to demonstrate their broad and deep subject knowledge as well as expert-level understanding and reasoning capabilities.